twelsh37/firecrawl-tests/README.md

 ## Introduction
 This is a test of firecrawl using a local installation hosted in Docker The offical documentation is available at the [Firecrawl Site](https://docs.firecrawl.dev/introduction).
-Here I wiill install a self-hodsted version of firecrawl and test it out on my local machine
+Here I wiill install a self-hosted version of firecrawl and test it out on my local machine

 ## Prerequisites
 In order to run these tests we need to setup a local installation of Firecrawl.